CSkylarL/TimiGP/README.md

 NET <- TimiCellNetwork(resdata = res,dataset = "Galon2013_Cancer",export =TRUE, path = "./")
 ```
 #### 3.5  Favorability Score
+Based on the degree information of the cell interaction network, `TimiFS` calculates the favorability score of each cell type.
+In the network,

+ - the out-degree of cell A means how many times high A-to-other cell ratio is associated with favorable prognosis;

+ - the in-degree of cell A means how many times low A-to-other cell ratio is associated with favorable prognosis.

+The favorability score includes favorable score and unfavorable score.
+ - Favorable score: out-degree of the cell/sum of out-degree of all cell*100.
+ - Unfavorable score: in-degree of the cell/sum of in-degree of all cell*100.

 ```R
 # 13. Calculate favorability score: TimiFS ----
 # Visualization: TimiFSBar